jan-ferdinand/zudoku/index.md

 </span>
 That means Peggy and Victor have to play together for the entire thing to work.

-Furthermore, Peggy needs some cards.
-All cards need to have the same backside.
+Furthermore, Peggy needs some cards, all with the same backside.
-The front of a card is one of the digits appearing in the Sudoku.
+The front of a card shows one of the digits 1 through 9.
-Because Peggy will lay out her solution using these cards, she needs at least nine cards of every digit.
+Because Peggy will lay out her solution using the cards, she needs nine cards per digit.

 Lastly, Peggy and Victor need the Sudoku puzzle they are playing **zudoku** with.
 Victor has printed the puzzle and puts it before them.